-The STATUS describes whether the module control or a test component is ACTIVE, SNAPSHOT, REPEAT or BLOCKED.
+The STATUS describes whether the module control or a test component is active, snapshot, repeat or blocked.
 Module control is blocked during the execution of a test case.
-Test components may be blocked during the creation of other test components, i.e., during the execution of a create operation.
-The status SNAPSHOT indicates that the component is active, but in the evaluation phase of a snapshot.
-The status REPEAT denotes that the component is active and in an alt statement that should be re-evaluated due to a repeat statement.
+Test components are blocked during the creation of other test components, i.e., when they call a create operation, and when they wait for being started.
+The status snapshot indicates that the component is active, but in the evaluation phase of a snapshot.
+The status repeat denotes that the component is active and in an alt statement that should be re-evaluated due to a repeat statement.